CovertLab/wcEcoli/docs/setup-mac.md

 pyenv tools
 ------------

+Use homebrew's `brew install` command to install

+    pyenv
+    pyenv-virtualenv
+    pyenv-virtualenvwrapper
+    glpk
+    swig
+    suite-sparse

-Install pyenv, pyenv-virtualenv, pyenv-virtualenvwrapper, glpk, swig (needed to install pip CVXcanon), and suite-sparse (if needed for cvxopt to call glpk).
-These are available through homebrew.
+swig is needed to install pip CVXcanon. suite-sparse is needed for cvxopt to call glpk.

-Set pyenv and optionally pyenv-virtualenv to initialize in your shell login script (.profile on macOS).
+Set pyenv and optionally pyenv-virtualenv to initialize in your shell login script (`.profile` on macOS).

-Example .profile lines for macOS:
+Example `.profile` lines for macOS:

     export PYENV_ROOT=/usr/local/var/pyenv
     if which pyenv > /dev/null; then eval "$(pyenv init -)"; fi